rishivanukuru/rishivanukuru.github.io/_notes/2020-08-26-curriculum-survey.md

 > What these are, and how they work in real life

 **Potential Tasks**
-- Direct Proportion Physical Intuition: shadows, volumes
+- (In-text) Direct Proportion Physical Intuition: shadows, volumes
-- Inverse Proportion Physical Intuition: rates, counters, work
+- (In-text) Inverse Proportion Physical Intuition: rates, counters, work

 ## 14. Factorisation
 > Finding factors of expressions